souradeep-thakur/faircare-analytics/README.md

 ### Models
 Here is a list of the models that we used:
 - Logistic regression (base model)
-- k-Nearest Neighbor (k-NN) classifier
+- k-Nearest Neighbors (k-NN) classifier
 - XGBoost classifier
 - RandomForest
 ### Results